-- Staff will be required to wear protective face coverings as provided in the above USG directive and make sure that the students follow the six (6) feet apart rule and the protective face covering requirement. - Gym/Multipurpose Room will be closed from basketball and other sports and can only be used for track/walking in the Fall Semester 2020. - Only one person can use each game console at a time. - Only 2 people can play pool and other table games systems during Fall Semester 2020. - No students will be allowed to congregate in area where social distancing cannot be enforced.
-6ft Rule. - Each item checked out from the Help desk will be cleaned and sanitized by Student Life Staff. - Only a limited number of students will be allowed in the game room at a time.
+- Staff will be required to wear protective face coverings as provided in the above USG directive and make sure that the students follow the six (6) feet apart rule and the protective face covering requirement. - Gym/Multipurpose Room in Student center will be closed for all physical activities except for approved physical activity courses.
+The gym/multipurpose room may be scheduled in advance for meetings and similar activities when all social distancing requirements can be met. [added 8/15/20201 - Only one person can use each game console at a time. - Only 2 people can play pool and other table games systems during Fall Semester 2020. - No students will be allowed to congregate in area where social distancing cannot be enforced. - Each item checked out from the Help desk will be cleaned and sanitized by Student Life Staff. - Only a limited number of students will be allowed in the game room at a time.
 Once students leave, a new group of students will be allowed to utilize game room. - Additional sanitation stations will be added to the Student Center Lobby, Game Room and other areas with constant traffic.
 This will be accompanied with appropriate signage for special instructions. - Student conduct investigations and hearings will be conducted via Zoom or with special social distancing guidelines.